Radish vs Beetroot - Health impact and Nutrition Comparison

-Beetroot and radish are low in fats, however beetroot is a little higher.
-The predominant fat type found in both of these vegetables are the preferable polyunsaturated fatty acids.
+Beetroot and radish are low in fats; however, beetroot is slightly higher.
+The predominant fat type found in both of these vegetables is the preferable polyunsaturated fat.

-The main sugar found in radish is glucose, followed by fructose and then sucrose.
+The primary sugar found in radish is glucose, followed by fructose and then sucrose.

-The two vegetables have similar amounts of vitamin B2, vitamin B5 and vitamin B6, with radish being only a little higher in vitamins B5 and B6.
+The two vegetables have similar amounts of vitamins B2, B5, and B6, with radish being only a little higher in vitamins B5 and B6.

-Both beetroot and radish completely lack vitamin D, vitamin B12 and the folic form of vitamin B9.
+Both beetroot and radish completely lack vitamin D and vitamin B12.

-Beetroot is higher in almost all minerals, except for calcium, which radish has two times more of.
+Beetroot is higher in almost all minerals, except for calcium, which can be found two times more in radish.

-Beetroot is much richer in iron, magnesium and phosphorus, and contains moderately higher levels of copper, potassium, zinc, manganese and selenium.
+Beetroot is much richer in iron, magnesium, phosphorus and contains moderately higher levels of copper, potassium, zinc, manganese, and selenium.

 Radishes are lower in sodium and higher in choline.

 The glycemic index of beetroot from Canada has been calculated to be 64±16, putting beetroots in the medium glycemic index category (3).

 While there has not been a study researching an exact number for a glycemic index of radishes, we can assume this number to be lower than 64, based on the lower sugar concentration.